 Options for Student Loan Borrowers Who Can’t Make the Monthly Payments

 Fortunately, there’s a great deal of help if you cannot make the required minimum monthly loan payments.
 However, you must take action before your account becomes delinquent.

 Contact the Lender

 Start by contacting your lender to see if you can negotiate a lower monthly payment that’s more in line with what you can afford.
 You’d be surprised how many lenders are willing to work with borrowers.
 They’d rather collect some money than no money at all.

 Income-Driven Repayment Plans

 If you have a federal student loan, you have some income-based repayment options.
-You can contact the lender and request to be put on an income-driven repayment plan.
+You can contact the lender and request to be put on a loan repayment plan.
 You’ll need to demonstrate a financial need; however, those who qualify will have their monthly loan payment adjusted based on their income.
 Not only does that mean a lower monthly payment, but also the possibility of having any remaining debt on the loan forgiven after 20 to 25 years.

 Deferments are an option for several different groups of people.
 Individuals serving in the military, students still attending school, employees of a public service organization, students in a medical residency, and anyone suffering financial hardship is eligible to apply for a deferment on their student loans.
 With a deferment, you can pause your student loan payments for a period not exceeding three years.
 During this time, subsidized loans do not accrue interest; however, unsubsidized loans do.

 A forbearance is similar to a deferment in that it pauses your payments.
 The loan will continue to grow interest with a forbearance, which means when you resume making payments, you’ll have a larger debt to tackle.
 Most forbearance programs are available in 12-month increments, so you’d need to reapply each year that you qualify.